rawrtc/rawrtc-data-channel/README.md

 Do you feel like this now?
 If yes, please join our [gitter chat][gitter], so we can help you and work out what's missing in this little tutorial.

+## Contributing

+When creating a pull request, it is recommended to run `format-all.sh` to apply a consistent code style.

 [circleci-badge]: https://circleci.com/gh/rawrtc/rawrtc-data-channel.svg?style=shield